Allegheny Health Network

 Dr. Ferrada is on the front lines fighting against relapsing polychondritis as a medical professional and patient

-Not only is Dr. Marcella A. Ferrada, MD is a highly respected clinical fellow at the National Institutes of Health’s National Institute of Arthritis and Musculoskeletal and Skin Diseases, she is also a relapsing polychondritis patient herself.
+Not only is Dr. Marcela A. Ferrada, MD is a highly respected clinical fellow at the National Institutes of Health’s National Institute of Arthritis and Musculoskeletal and Skin Diseases, she is also a relapsing polychondritis patient herself.
 Dr. Ferrada is one of the strongest advocates raising awareness and driving research and studies into improved diagnosis, treatment and prevention of RP and a better understanding of this and other autoimmune diseases.

 From Allergy to Autoimmune Disease: How BRI Fights Them All